 "Framework development encompasses integrating, designing, implementing, evaluating and improving risk management across the organization."

 The standard then sums it up in the illustration below and devotes five pages to these concepts.

 Figure 1: Relationship between the components of the framework for managing risk (ISO31000:2018)

 It can be tempting to skip the process of building a risk framework.
 Partly because it seems less important than the risk assessment process.
-But also partly because it is a big daunting project.
-But no matter how excellent your risk management system, it will not be sustainable unless an organization has a well-structured and appropriate risk management framework.
-In the following sections I've tried to address at least the 'big daunting' element by breaking it down into the key elements.
+But also partly because it is a big, daunting project.
+But no matter how excellent your risk management system is, it will not be sustainable unless an organization has a well-structured and appropriate risk management framework.
+In the following sections, I've tried to address at least the 'big daunting' element by breaking it down into the key elements.
 The framework is where policy, mandate, organizational commitment, and structure set the scene for the ongoing successful risk management application.
 And it isn't a one-time event.
 Risk management is an iterative, adaptive process, and as you can see from Figure 1, the authors of ISO31000 intended it to be a cyclical process.
 At the very least, a framework should provide you with guidance regarding how your organization manages risk, and in particular, it needs to provide:

 A centralized and comprehensive source of risk policy, procedures, and information.